Stabbing of Salman Rushdie: Iran

 The government of Iran officially denied any involvement in the attack against Rushdie.
-According to The Observer, senior officials in Iran linked the stabbing to nuclear talks between Iran and the United States.
+According to The Guardian, senior officials in Iran linked the stabbing to nuclear talks between Iran and the United States.
 Iranian-American political analyst Mohammad Marandi, a member of Iran's nuclear negotiations team, wrote: "I won't be shedding tears for a writer who spouts endless hatred & contempt for Muslims & Islam."
 Marandi also alluded to a conspiracy theory suggesting that the action reflected an attempt by Iran's enemies to harm its image, writing "is it a coincidence that just when we are on the verge of revitalising the nuclear agreement, America makes claims about an attempted assassination of Bolton and then this happens?"
 Marandi's statement referenced the United States Department of Justice's allegation that Iran had planned to assassinate US national security advisor John Bolton in 2020.

 The 15 Khordad Foundation, which had offered to pay the bounty on Rushdie, was silent after the attack and did not respond to press inquiries.

 Within Iran, conservative newspapers generally welcomed the attack, as well as the state broadcaster (who referred to Rushdie as an apostate), while reformist publications such as Etemad condemned it.

-Hezbollah

-Hezbollah spokespeople did not respond to requests for comment, but denied all involvement in the attack.

 Other nations

 British Prime Minister Boris Johnson, Australian Prime Minister Anthony Albanese, French President Emmanuel Macron, Canadian Prime Minister Justin Trudeau and German Chancellor Olaf Scholz also issued statements of outrage over the attack and expressed well-wishes for Rushdie.

 Among Indian politicians who condemned the attack were Kerala Governor Arif Mohammad Khan, Shashi Tharoor and Karti Chidambaram of the Indian National Congress, Communist Party of India (Marxist) general secretary Sitaram Yechury, Communist Party of India (Marxist–Leninist) leader Kavita Krishnan and Shiv Sena MP Priyanka Chaturvedi.

 In Lebanon, Iran-backed Hezbollah denied any prior knowledge of the incident.
 However, Hezbollah supporters hailed the attacker on social media, calling him a hero, and using the hashtag "holy stabbing" in their posts.

-Imran Khan, former Prime Minister of Pakistan, said "you can't justify what happened" in response to the stabbing.
+Imran Khan, former Prime Minister of Pakistan, said, "You can't justify what happened" in response to the stabbing.